-As described in the previous section, DCYF identified 3,181 reports of abuse or neglect that were received during the third Reporting Period and subsequently screened in for investigation.
-In 2,204 of those 3,181 reports (69.29%), DCYF completed the investigation within the timeframe mandated by Rhode Island statute.
-While this does not exceed the 85 percent threshold described in the Settlement Agreement as previously noted, PCG has, to date, not received a list of the investigations which were approved by a supervisor to continue for an additional 15 days to conclude at 45 days past the date of investigation start.
+As described in the previous section, DCYF identified 2,634 reports of abuse or neglect that were received during the fourth Reporting Period and subsequently screened in for investigation.
+In 1,734 of those 2,634 reports (65.83%), DCYF completed the investigation within the timeframe mandated by Rhode Island statute.
+This does not exceed the 85 percent threshold described in the Settlement Agreement.